smford/eeh-esp32-rfid/README.md

 - Adjust the timeout on setTimeout(function(){, 5000 might be too generous and it makes web interface seen a bit unresponsive.
 WebSockets will superceed this if implemented.
 - Make while (true) loop better and more logical, while (true) loop + break is for when an already existing card is still present
 - Creat a generic shipMetric(String metricname, String metricvalue) function rather than individual ship* functions
+- Make the api call responses cleaner, maybe json or plain text, some are currently html
+- Change from using Strings library to standard strings

 ## Things to do
 - If wifi is disconnected, update LCD to alert user and put in to maintenance mode